 Given the nature of the Company's current debt investments (excluding U.S. Treasuries), principally convertible and promissory notes issued by venture-capital-backed portfolio companies, these investments are Level 3 assets because there is no known or accessible market or market indexes for these investment securities to be traded or exchanged.
-The Company values its debt investments at estimated fair value as determined by the Company's board of directors.
+The Company values its debt investments at amortized cost plus accrued interest which it believes approximates fair value.